michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 4.7.1 - 08/27/2021 =
 - Added a button to create a disclosure page when it does not exist in the `Disclosure` screen.
-D
 - Tweaked the style of buttons regarding text decoration.
 - Tweaked setting UI.
 - Fixed a bug that pop-up images for product thumbnails did not have the correct links.